efournier92/TaskTracker/README.md

 - New instances of the model can be persisted to a PostgreSQL database.
 - Some demo tasks are defined in `seeds.rb`

-### [ ] TK-00002 > Back End > Add GraphQL with Rails
+### [X] TK-00002 > Back End > Add GraphQL to the Rails Project

 #### Story

-- As a developer, I want to install GraphQL on the back end, so I can use it to communicate with the front end.
+- As a developer, I want to install GraphQL on the back end, so I can use it to interact with data and communicate with the front end.

 #### Acceptance Criteria

-- The Rails project includes GraphQL.
+- The Rails project includes GraphQL functionality.
 - Developers can access the GraphQL IDE sandbox via the following url.
   - http://localhost:3000/graphiql